The Unbounded Denominators Conjecture: The arithmetic holonomicity theorem

 Our holonomy bound is now a straightforward combination of Theorem~\ref{abstract form} and Cauchy's analyticity theorem on the solutions of linear differential equations with analytic coefficients.

 \begin{cor} Let $0 \in U \subset \C$ be an open subset containing the origin.
-If the uniformization radius of the pointed Riemann surface $(U,0)$ is strictly greater than $1$, then the algebra $\mathcal{V}(U,\Z)$ is finite dimensional as a $\Q(x)$-vector space.
+If the uniformization radius of the pointed Riemann surface $(U,0)$ is strictly greater than $1$, then the algebra $\mathcal{V}(U,\Z)$ is finite-dimensional as a $\Q(x)$-vector space.